Ciaanh/XPChronicle/docs/V2_ANIMATION_STATUS.md

 - Debug commands facilitate troubleshooting
 - Level-up handling superior to V1 (instant reset, no "drain")

-**Ready for Phase 2**: Legacy Bar migration can now proceed with confidence in the animation foundation.
+**Ready for Phase 2**: Classic Bar migration can now proceed with confidence in the animation foundation.

 ---